marouenbg/ACHR.cu/README.md

 # License

-The software is free ańd is licensed under the MIT license, see the file [LICENSE](<https://github.com/marouenbg/ACHR.cu/blob/master/LICENSE.txt>) for details.
+The software is free and is licensed under the MIT license, see the file [LICENSE](<https://github.com/marouenbg/ACHR.cu/blob/master/LICENSE.txt>) for details.

 # Feedback/Issues